lbovet/docson/README.md

 * [All tests](http://lbovet.github.io/docson/tests/test.html)
 * [See it in action](http://lbovet.github.io/typson-demo/) with its buddy [typson](https://github.com/lbovet/typson).

-Not yet implemented:
+Not implemented:
-* References to remote schema
+* Reference to remote schemas
+* Dependencies
+* Enum with non-primitive values
+* Non-primitive default values